 Campfire Lodgings: Asheville

-You are surrounded with outdoor activities at Campfire Lodgings.
+Outdoor activities at Campfire Lodgings surround you.
 In summer, you can hike or bike the many trails around the Blue Ridge Mountain area such as at Chimney Rock Park or go on a whitewater adventure down the French Broad River.
 Winter offers skiing, snowboarding or inner tubing at one of the nearby ski resorts.
-For those feeling less adventurous Asheville is full of history with their historic downtown or the Biltmore Estate.
+For those feeling less adventurous, Asheville is full of history with their historic downtown or the Biltmore Estate.

 Camp Hatteras: Outer Banks

-There are plenty of great amenities and facilities in this family friendly campground.
+There are plenty of great amenities and facilities in this family-friendly campground.
 Concrete sites come with full utility hookups along with patios, cable TV, and Wi-Fi access.
-There are five bathhouses and four laundry facilities so you don’t have to worry about overcrowding.
-Guests can use the large clubhouse with kitchen and there’s a general store so you can stock up on supplies.
+There are five bathhouses and four laundry facilities, so you don’t have to worry about overcrowding.
+Guests can use the large clubhouse with kitchen, and there’s a general store so that you can stock up on supplies.

 Camp Hatteras packs their park out with fun huge playground areas, bike rentals, three different pools, three stocked fishing ponds and plenty of other fun.
 You need to get out of the park to get to the real fun.
 You are next to all the fun of the Outer Banks including the Wright Brothers Memorial, Jockey’s Ridge State Park, Pea Island Wildlife Refuge and of course all the historic lighthouses.
 Try some surfing if you’re up for a new adventure.